Teddy34/gatsby-blog/blog/2019-09-14/index.md

 ```

-If you compare to chained APIs, this is incredibely superior.
+If you compare to chained APIs, this is incredibly superior.
 Each piece is testable individually and you can build and name intermediate functions to represent business concepts.
 Sometimes we use such a business name to convey meaning to very simple operations.
 We have no general rule about when to use a writing style that shows the reader how an operation is performed (`map('propertyA')`) or one that shows its meaning and abstracts the implementation (`const formatForUI = capitalize`).

 Although it's not mandatory to use pure functions, they provide a lot of benefits.
-First it's more testable and reusable but it also enables things like memoization to boost performance.
+First, it's more testable and reusable but it also enables things like memoization to boost performance.

 In our codebase, most of our redux selectors and data structure manipulation are built using flow.
-Everytime an operation is expensive, the resulting function is wrapped with caching (using lodash's memoize, redux's reselect or react memoization tools).
+Every time an operation is expensive, the resulting function is wrapped with caching (using Lodash's memoize, redux's reselect or react memoization tools).

 #### negate & friends

-`negate` is our fith most imported Lodash function.
+`negate` is our fifth most imported Lodash function.
 This is a small surprise for something that dumb.

 ```javascript
 import { flow, isEmpty, negate } from 'lodash/fp';